-First responders (such as police, fire fighters, and corrections) are typically people who are action oriented and were drawn to this work because they wanted to contribute to the betterment of their communities.
+First responders (police, fire fighters, EMT’s, and corrections) are typically people who are action oriented and were drawn to this work because they wanted to contribute to the betterment of their communities.
 They receive specialized training to respond to situations and emergencies that would overwhelm most civilians.
 The nature of these occupations continuously puts them in harm’s way, as well as regularly exposing them to the intense suffering of others.

 It is a common way of coping with all they encounter on a daily basis.
 In addition, like soldiers in combat, first responders often suffer from moral injury, a term coined by Jonathan Shay which represents “perpetrating, failing to prevent, bearing witness to, or learning about acts that transgress deeply held moral beliefs and expectations.”
 Journalist Diane Silver described moral injury as “a deep soul wound that pierces a person’s identity, sense of morality, and relationship to society.”